-If the customer is Then Medical Assistance benefits may be approved if the customer is otherwise eligible.
+If the customer is Then Considered disabled (SMIA) Medical Assistance benefits may be approved if the customer is otherwise eligible.
 However, a DDSA referral is required for a random sample of these customers to confirm the disability.
-Presumed disabled (SMI B) Medical Assistance benefits may be approved if the applicant is otherwise eligible.
+Presumed disabled (SMIB) Medical Assistance benefits may be approved if the applicant is otherwise eligible.
 However, a DDSA referral is required to confirm disability.